patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 * Cloud Interconnect (either direct or partner)
 * Direct Peering

-Cloud VPNs are services that create a virtual private connection between your VPC in google and your other networks.
+Cloud VPNs are services that create a virtual private connection between your VPC in Google and your other networks.
 Cloud VPNs are IPSec tunnels and so they require public static IPs on both ends.
 Google offers an HA VPN and VPN Classic.
 The HA VPN uses two connections to one HA VPN gateway, each connection comes with their own external IP addresses.
 The HA option has 99.99% availability.
 VPN Classic provides 99.9% availability with one connection and endpoint.
 Both option support 3Gbps.
 When data egresses to the VPN is it encrypted and when it ingresses into the destination network it is decrypted.
 Cloud VPNs operate with Internet Key Exchange(IKE) protocol.

 Cloud Interconnects provide direct connections between GCP and onpremises networks.
 Highly available interconnects use two connections.
 Interconnects are available in 10Gbps and 100Gbps bandwidths.
 Partner interconnects are available between 50Mbps to 50Gbps bandwidths.
 Google's interconnects terminate at one of Google's Points of Port(PoP).
 If you are not near enough to a PoP, you interconnect to a third party near you who has connections near one.